Mico27/gbs-MetatilePlugin/README.md

 - the "Replace meta tile" event allows you to replace at metatile at a given position with the option to commit the render or not (have this unchecked if you replace a metatile that is offscreen)
 - the "Submap metatiles" event allows you to copy a section of metatiles from another scene and paste it at a given position in the current scene with the option to commit the render or not (have this unchecked if offscreen)

+Since the tilemap is loaded in memory, any metatile replacement are kept in memory and wont reset even if offscreen.
+This also allows you to replace metatiles in the scene's init script before it is rendered.

 https://github.com/user-attachments/assets/854163c6-284a-4cfd-9dc4-24ba58504804